Creative Sprouts

 • How much time do the children spend outside each day?

 At Creative Sprouts, we greatly value our time outdoors.
 We live in the PNW and because of that, we see the rain often.
-We don't avoid going out when it rains, we just make sure we're prepared to go out into the rain!
+We don't avoid going out when it rains, we just make sure we're prepared for it!
 We ask families to dress their children for the weather each day and each class has three recess times per day.
 In the warmer weather, we enjoy setting up classrooms outside and spending much longer, extended times outside.

 • How do you handle challenging behavior?